fridaygab123/alx-zero_day/0x03-git/README.md

 some text for this read me
-i am still learning git
+i am still learning git till toay